 This output will consist of guidelines for policy makers at university level and at regional/governmental level how to maximise the potential of MOOCs for the educational system and for society.

-- Three annual surveys amongst high education institutions about their strategies of applying MOOCs.
-EADTU will extend the current European survey on institutional strategies on MOOCs onto the potential use of refugees and those (potentially) left behind.
-This survey will be repeated each year starting autumn 2016 and as such will provide input to this and other outputs.
-In 2017 the survey will extended to inquire about the implementation of different scenarios developed.
-Respondents will also be asked about perceived benefits, enablers and possible institutional barriers or legal hindrances in their national HE regulations.
+- An annual surveys amongst high education institutions about their strategies of applying MOOCs.
+EADTU will extend the current European survey on institutional strategies on MOOCs onto the potential use for refugees and those (potentially) left behind.
+T

-- In addition 14 policy makers of regional and governmental bodies are interviewed about their educational policies in relation to the social dimension and how MOOCs can indeed contribute to this.
-These interviews will also include questions related to possible intervention schemes at cross-institutional level to overcome possible barriers in MOOC provision to refugees and those (potentially) left behind.
+- In addition, 14 policy makers of regional and governmental bodies will be interviewed about their educational policies in relation to the social dimension and how MOOCs can indeed contribute to this.
+These interviews will also include questions related to possible intervention schemes at cross-institutional level to overcome possible barriers in MOOC provision or refugees and those (potentially) left behind.

 - Interview results and the survey results are going to be discussed in three different focus groups.
 The results of these interviews and focus groups are expected in December 2018